UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

 ## Script Breakdown

-What differentiates the script above from a standard script is the use of the ```-J``` directive.
-This is what tells PBS that you're running an array job.
-The ```1-10``` are the number of jobs to submit (inclusive).
+What differentiates the script above is the use of the ```-J``` directive.
+This is what tells PBS that you're submitting an array.
+Following this flag, you will specify the number of jobs you wish to run.
 In this case, we're running 10:

 ```
 #PBS -J 1-10
 ```

-Each job in the array has its own array index that's stored as the environment variable ```PBS_ARRAY_INDEX```.
-These variables can be used to differentiate subjobs.
-To demonstrate how we can use each array index to read in a different file, we print a sample command:
+Each job in the array has its own associated environment variable ```$PBS_ARRAY_INDEX``` that can be used to differentiate subjobs.
+To demonstrate how we can use each these to read in different input files, we'll print a sample command:
 ```
 echo "Job Name: $PBS_JOBID, Reading File: input_file_${PBS_ARRAY_INDEX}.txt"
 ```